 How do we secure and protect your personal information?

 We take such steps as are reasonable in the circumstances to maintain the integrity of your personal information and to store your personal information securely to protect it from interference, misuse and loss and from unauthorised use, access, modification or disclosure.

 Although no method of transmission over the Internet or electronic storage is 100% secure, our Website implements generally accepted industry standards.

-Our Website uses a booking engine provided by RealPage UK Ltd (RealPage) All personal information collected in connection with a booking (including email addresses and passwords) is stored on RealPage’s servers, which are located in Australia.
+Our Website uses forms provided by Zoho (Zoho Corporation Pvt.
+Ltd) All personal information collected in connection with a booking (including email addresses and passwords) is stored on Zoho’s servers, which are located in Australia.

-Payments made via our Website are facilitated by BPOINT Checkout (which is technology provided by the Commonwealth Bank).
-BPOINT Checkout captures card details in connection to a booking and is responsible for transaction security.
+Payments are facilitated by Sorted Services (Sorted Lab Pyt Ltd).
+Sorted Services, through Zepto, captures card details in connection to a booking and is responsible for transaction security.
 The Switch does not store card details.

 We take reasonable steps to destroy or permanently de-identify your personal information if it is no longer needed for a purpose which it may be used or disclosed under the Australian Privacy Principles and we are not required by law or a court/tribunal order to retain the information.

 Check the “Help” menu of your browser for more information on how to change your cookie preferences.
 You may disable cookies or set your browser to alert you when cookies are being sent.
 If you do disable cookies, we may be unable to optimise your visit to our Website and you may experience some errors.
 Refer to your browser instructions or help screens to learn about these functions.